 There are three opportunities when you can enroll into Medicare Advantage.

 ✓ You can enroll into a Medicare Advantage Plan during your Initial Coverage Election Period (ICEP) when you turn 65.
 This is the 7-month window that surrounds your 65th birthday.
 During this enrollment period, you can sign up for a Medicare Advantage plans with or without Prescription Part D coverage.

-If you delayed your Part B enrollment due to having employer coverage, you can elect to enroll into Medicare Advantage under a Special Enrollment Period (SEP).
-To learn more about Special Enrollment periods, please go to our Medicare Enrollment page.
+✓ If you delayed your Part B enrollment due to having employer coverage, you can elect to enroll into Medicare Advantage under a Special Enrollment Period (SEP).
+To learn more about Special Enrollment periods, please go to our Special Enrollment Period – Working Past 65 page.

-Finally, for those already on Original Medicare and desire to switch to Medicare Advantage, Medicare offers an Annual Enrollment Period (AEP) where individuals can make this change.
+✓ Finally, for those already on Original Medicare and desire to switch to Medicare Advantage, Medicare offers an Annual Enrollment Period (AEP) where individuals can make this change.
 AEP runs from October 15 through December 7 each year and also provides you the opportunity to change plans or drop your Medicare Advantage plan.
-To learn more about the Annual Enrollment Period, please visit our Medicare Enrollment page.
+To learn more about the Annual Enrollment Period, please visit our Annual Enrollment Period page.

 ✓ A Medicare beneficiary can choose either a Medicare Supplement or a Medicare Advantage plan, but they cannot elect both.

 ✓ To be eligible for a Medicare Advantage plan, you must live in the plan’s service area.